restfulapi/restful-api/README.md

     restfulApi.overrideGenericMediaType = true
     restfulApi.genericMediaTypeList = ["application/json", "application/vnd.hedtech.integration+json"]

-###Override version range media type for semantic versions
+###Use highest semantic version for media type
-To override the whole digit representation version number with the highest semantic version where the major version matches, you must set restfulApi.overrideVersionRangeMediaType=true in Config.groovy.
+To dynamically replace all versioned media types with the highest semantic version where the major version matches, you must set restfulApi.useHighestSemanticVersion=true in Config.groovy.
 The following is an example:

-    restfulApi.overrideVersionRangeMediaType = true
+    restfulApi.useHighestSemanticVersion = true

-This is in support of version ranges that facilitate easier caller adoption of non-breaking API changes.
+This is to facilitate easier caller adoption of non-breaking API changes.
 This feature requires an ApiVersionParser to be configured.

 An example of this using a representation with multiple media types.
 Given a representation of
 * application/vnd.hedtech.integration.v6+json